elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

   url: https://w3id.org/faircookbook/FCB025
 - name: Creating a metadata profile
   url: https://w3id.org/faircookbook/FCB026
+dsw:
+- name: How will you be collecting and keeping your metadata?
+  uuid: 8c962e6f-17ee-4b22-8ebb-9f06f779e3b3
+- name: Will the metadata be available even when the data no longer exists?
+  uuid: 3b3fbcc6-c405-4151-8dce-e11dbd46b1bd
 ---

 ## How can you document data during the project?